Updated: Oct 29, 2020

 - Other Resorts & Casinos Worth Visiting:

-Named the best hotel in the world in 2013, it offers residential-styled living spaces with private terraces and breathtaking skyline views of the Strip.
+Sophisticated.
+Provocative.
+Contemporary.
+Named the best hotel in the world in 2013, it offers residential-styled living spaces, private terraces and breathtaking skyline views of the Strip.

-Considered one of the finest hotels in the world!
+Considered two of the finest hotels in the world and home to some of the best restaurants in Vegas!

 Lake of Dreams